configu/setup-cli-orb/README.md

 ## Usage

-The default configuration installs the latest version of Configu CLI.
+The default configuration installs the latest version of Configu CLI

 ```yaml
 version: 2.1